 - Figures (they include the designs, graphics, and photos, among others), title as text (not as table line) after it with just Figure your number in bold.
 They will be accepted as long as they do not repeat data contained in tables.
 They must be designed, elaborated or photographed.
 Figures adapted from other works must have authorization from the original author of the publication.
 In case photos are used, the subjects cannot be identified.
 Otherwise, the authors shall attach the permission upon submission, for scientific dissemination purposes.
 They must be clear enough to allow them to be reproduced in 7.2 cm (width of the text column) or 15 cm (width of the page).
 For illustrations extracted from previously published papers, the authors must attach a written permission to reproduce them.
 In the keys to the figures, the symbols, arrows, numbers, letters and other signs shall be identified and their meaning clarified.
 After acceptance of the article, the files of graphics and figures originated, as well as their databases, must be attached in order to allow for their translation into English and accurate diagramming.

 Abbreviations: Use only standardized and internationally accepted abbreviations, also indicating them unabbreviated in their first mention.
 In the Tables, non-standardized abbreviations can be used and they must be explained in main text and in Tables or Figures footnotes.

 Participants’ testimonials: The participants’ testimonials should be presented in between quotation marks in the text.
 Example: “society is increasingly violent” (subject 1).

 Explanatory notes: they must be put only as a footer for tables and charts.
 See how to indicate them in Tables and Figures.

 We emphasize that SBRAFH pays for the free translation of up to 3500 words in the body of the text and the proofreading of up to 300 words in the Abstract section.
-The Title, the Abstract and the supplementary material that must come in Portuguese and in English.
+The Title, the Abstract and the Supplementary material must come in Portuguese and in English.
 The authors are responsible for the review and quality of the translated text.